jholguinx/wordpress-hq/README.txt

 = 1.4.26 =

-New properties for Vehicle Class Model.
+New properties for vehicle class model.

 = 1.4.25 =